John-Adams-N/HackBio-Biocoding/README.md

 ## Contact 📧

-If you have any questions or suggestions, feel free to contact us at johnadams9644@gmail.com
+If you have any questions or suggestions, feel free to contact me at johnadams9644@gmail.com

 ---

 Thank you for your interest in the HackBio-Biocoding project!
 ```